 Sevier Park

-It is no surprise that 12South has seen exponential growth in the recent years.
-In addition to residences and businesses, the Sevier Park has been impacted by the growth as well.
-The 20-acre site has a fairly new community center, playgrounds, tennis courts and a basketball court.
-Hammocks are hung and blankets are laid from Monday to Sunday by those looking to get some fresh air and relax.
-It is rare this park is found unoccupied, and the energy in the space is ever apparent during the weekly 12 South Farmers’ Market, held each Tuesday in the summer.
-Stop by to find produce, meats, dairy, baked goods and specialty items.
+It is no surprise that 12South has seen exponential growth in recent years.
+In addition to nearby residences and businesses, Sevier Park has been impacted by the growth as well.
+The 20-acre site has a community center, playgrounds, tennis courts, and a basketball court.
+Hammocks are hung, and blankets are laid from Monday to Sunday by those looking to get some fresh air and relax.
+It is rare to find this park unoccupied, and the energy in the space is apparent during the weekly 12 South Farmers’ Market, held each Tuesday from May through October.
+Stop by to find produce, meats, dairy, baked goods, and specialty artisan items.

 SB TIP: Although the park itself does not offer much room for joggers, the community center is well-equipped with a full-service fitness center.